Coronavirus: FAQs for Principals and Office Staff

 Q: Will I still be covered for mismanagement claims if I am unable to carry out inspections at a rental property?

 A: As indicated above, agents should endeavour to perform their obligations under their PO Form 6 appointment as best they can in the circumstances.
 Whilst not ideal, agents should consider alternative ways of performing their contractual obligations if in-person routine inspections are not permissable.
 For instance, it may become necessary to conduct entry, exit and routine inspections via electronic means (such as Facetime and the like) or requesting that tenants send photos of a rental property in lieu of an inspection.
-Before considering these alternative solutions, agents should seek the written consent from their lessor clients to any changes in manner in which the agent’s duties are performed.
-In the event of a mismanagement claim, QBE have confirmed that they will not take issue with agents not being able to carry out physical inspections if they have acted reasonably and sought, and acted upon, their lessor client’s written instructions to conduct inspections via other means.
+Before considering these alternative solutions, agents should seek written consent from their lessor clients to any changes in the manner in which the agent’s duties are performed.
+In the event of a mismanagement claim, QBE has confirmed that they will not take issue with agents not being able to carry out physical inspections if they have acted reasonably and sought, and acted upon, their lessor client’s written instructions to conduct inspections via other means.

 Q: Will I still be able to access the Deductible Waiver Extension clause in my QBE REIQ Scheme Professional Indemnity policy, even if I can’t comply with the risk management conditions?

 A: Again, agents should act reasonably and do all that they practically can to fulfil their obligations as property managers.
 In assessing whether an agent has complied with the risk management conditions, QBE will consider whether the agent has endeavoured to fulfil its obligations under its PO Form 6 agreement.
 QBE will not require strict compliance with those conditions which are unable to be fulfilled due to the COVID-19 pandemic.

 - Any agents who wish to discuss their professional indemnity policy, or their insurance needs generally, are invited to contact the Aon Real Estate Team on 1300 734 274